Policies

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal.

-POLICY ON REJECTED ARTICLES
+POLICY ON DATA KEEPING

 POLICY ON PUBLICATION MISCONDUCT

-PJO deals with such situations by first asking the corresponding author an explanation in view of the available evidence.
-If the authors does not respond or is unable to satisfy the editorial board, the manuscript is dropped from consideration if unpublished and retracted if published.
-Notice of retraction will be given in print and on the website (as described in the retraction policy of the PJO).
-The authors will be blacklisted for further submissions and considerations at the journal.
-The authors' institutional Head will also be informed of the action.
+According to the ICMJE recommendations, scientific misconduct in research and non-research publications includes but is not necessarily limited to data fabrication; data falsification, including deceptive manipulation of images; purposeful failure to disclose conflicts of interest; and plagiarism.
+The journal deals with such situations by first asking the corresponding author an explanation in view of the available evidence.
+If the author does not respond or is unable to satisfy the editorial board, the manuscript is dropped from consideration if unpublished and retracted if published.
+Notice of retraction will be given in print and on the website (as described in the retraction policy of the Pakistan Journal of Ophthalmology).
+The author's institutional Head will be informed of the action.

 POLICY OF DISCLOSURE AND CONFLICTS OF INTEREST OF EDITORS, REVIEWERS AND AUTHORS